 Charter hasn’t had a chief operating officer since Mike Lovett in 2010.
 Lovett was promoted to CEO and ran the company until February, when Rutledge took over.
 Charter provides cable- TV, Internet or phone service to more than 5 million customers in 25 states.

 Charter rose 0.9 percent to $61.02 at the close in New York.
-The shares (CHTR) have gained 7.2 percent this year.
+The shares (CHTR:US) have gained 7.2 percent this year.

 To contact the reporter on this story: Alex Sherman in New York at email@example.com